 There is no question that going abroad is a life changing experience.
 It will help them grow and teach them that some things they have in life are gifts that should not be taken for granted.

-If you’re ready to help your teenager make a difference and grow in the process, check out our programs for under 18s.
+If you’re ready to help your teenager make a difference and grow in the process, check out our under 18 volunteer opportunities abroad.
 Or if you have any more questions, contact us and one of our placement advisor will be happy to help you through this decision process.